reshamas/reshamas.github.io/_posts/2019-07-01-rethinking-mentoring-in-data-science.md

 Offer something of value in return.
 Ask what you can do first before making a request.

 **Manage your expectations:**  You will still have to do the hard work.
-Give up the idea of "Prince Charming."
+Give up the idea of a "Prince Charming" who will step in, solve all problems and offer the perfect career opportunity.
+It is a fantasy, not reality.

 ## My Story on Mentorship
 To share, I have never asked anyone to be my mentor.
 I have no official mentor.
 And yet, I feel abundandance with the resources available to me.